aakashrio/login_module/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was create login page using react.
+It bulid for testing purpose not connected with server temp mail : test@example.com temp pass : 1234

+## addtional libarys
+we use [mdbootstrap](https://mdbootstrap.com/) for UI we use [sweetalert2](https://sweetalert2.github.io/) for pop-up

 ## Available Scripts